florian-sattler/builderer/docs/usage.md

 # Usage

-This document shows how to used a `.builderer.yml` file to configure your build.
+This document shows how to use a `.builderer.yml` file to configure your build.

 Using the `builderer` python library is documented [here](library.md).

 !!!
 Note

-    builderer works great on projects containing multiple folder which need to be build, nested below a common root directory.
+    builderer works great on projects containing multiple folder which need to be build, each nested below a common root directory.

     ``` { .text .no-copy }
     example_workspace